davidvelascogarcia/speechRecognitionTranscriber/README.md

 NOTE:

 - Transcribed text is saved in `transcribedText.txt`.
+- Transcribed text is saved in `transcribedText.pdf`.
 - Audio fragments are saved in `/fragments`.
 - Converted source is saved as `convertedFile.wav`.

+Temporal files like `cconvertedFile.wav` and `/fragments` are deleted when program ends.

 ## Requirements